Chief Executive Officer

 Starting in the US non-profit sector in 1993 as a researcher and instructor at New York University, she transitioned into development and fundraising in 1997.
 A professional philanthropy advisor with broad experience, she has worked across various sectors, principally education and the arts, as well as social services, health and the environment.
 In her advisory capacity, Anne-Marie focuses her efforts at the intersection of optimism and impact, looking for the best outcomes in giving, whether supporting direct services or fostering systemic change.

-A graduate of the University of Notre Dame (B.A., magna cum laude) and New York University (M.A. and M.Phil., summa cum laude), she holds a Philanthropy University certificate in Social Impact Leadership from the Haas School of Business (UC Berkeley).
+A graduate of the University of Notre Dame (B.A., magna cum laude) and New York University (M.A. and M.Phil., summa cum laude), she holds a Philanthropy University certificate in Social Impact Leadership from the Haas School of Business (UC Berkeley) and is a GRI Certified Sustainability Reporting Specialist.
 Born in the US, Anne-Marie speaks four languages and is currently committed to improving her Singlish.

 Principal Consultant, Development